 Black pepper and salt to taste

 Sautee your stew herbs, onions, garlic and jalapeno with olive oil until soft.
 Add your carrots, zucchini and squash, and cook for about five minutes.
 Add in the diced tomatoes and vegetable broth and bring to a boil.
 Reduce to a steady simmer, and add in your corn, peas, and beans after about 15 minutes, or when squash is tender.
 Add the kale last, just letting it wilt.
 Season with salt and pepper to taste.
 The longer it cooks, the more flavorful it will become.

 You could always add other spices, too--basil, oregano, even smoked paprika and cumin would be delicious.
 Try out whatever vegetables you want, maybe some bell peppers, or different beans, like navy or black.
 Experiment, use what you have on hand, don't stress about it.

-This soup is like your favorite easygoing love song.
+This soup is like a mellow love song.
 Take it easy and enjoy the process.